William Sandys Elrington: Family, later life, and death

 By the time that he came to Australia, Elrington's wife, Elizabeth (née Caines), about whom little is known with certainty, was already dead.
 It is probable that Elizabeth was either a daughter or other relative of Clement Caines, owner of a sugar plantation worked by enslaved people, on what was then known as St Christopher Island in the West Indies.
 Caines was a prominent supporter of the policy known as 'amelioration.'
 Elrington had been stationed in the West Indies, during the early part of his military career.

 Elrington had two sons, Clement Caines Elrington (born c.1807) and Richard Goodall Elrington (1814—1870), both graduates of Cambridge.
 Richard—who had exactly the same name as his father's elder brother—came to Australia with his father and a much older woman, Mary Smith, thought to be William's old nanny, who acted as a housekeeper.
 Mary seems to have been the widow of a sergeant of Elrington's father's invalid company.
 It is said that she called Elrington, 'the boy', and Richard, 'the young boy'.
 Judging by his age, it seems that Richard may have returned to England for a period to complete his studies.
 It seems that he refused to follow a military career, and that this was a source of enmity for his father.

-Richard, who was headstrong, much like his father, wanted to marry Louisa Clarke (1810—1893), the sister of Dr George Clarke, medical practitioner, of Penrith.
+Richard, who was headstrong, much like his father, wanted to marry Louisa Clarke (1810—1893), the sister of Dr George Clarke, medical practitioner, of Penrith, and later the aunt of a colonial jurist, Sir Fielding Clarke.
 Although Louisa was a highly-educated, beautiful, young woman, Elrington objected to the marriage—Louisa was the daughter of a London merchant and thus 'in trade'—and would not consent to it.
 The couple eloped, marrying at Campbelltown, in 1838, and living for a time in Sydney, where Richard worked as a tutor and Louisa as a governess.
 Elrington responded by disinheriting Richard.

 The imminent birth of a grandchild restored relations between Elrington and his son.
 Richard and heavily-pregnant Lousa returned to live at Mount Elrington.
-A granddaughter was born there, in 1839, followed by a grandson, in 1841.
+A granddaughter, Catherine Charlotte Elrlngton, was born there, in 1839, followed by a grandson, Hamilton Pope Elrington, in 1841.
 Elrington became reconciled to his son's marriage, and very fond of Louisa and the children.

 The harmony did not last.
 A quarrel over the management of the estate, resulted in harsh words and in father and son shaping to fight a duel.
 At the last moment, Elrington threw down his pistol and apologised to his son.
 However, Richard had reached the end of his relationship with his overbearing father; he left Mount Elrington, immediately thereafter, with his wife and two children, ignoring the pleas of his then remorseful father.